Beulah Boyd Ritchie: Suffrage work

 In 1911, at the WVESA state suffrage convention hosted by Ritchie and the Fairmont PEC, Richie was elected to serve as a delegate to the NAWSA convention.
 She was re-elected to this position for several years thereafter, attending the NAWSA conventions regularly.

 For several weeks in 1913, as the West Virginia legislature prepared to meet, Richie organized public speakers to support a women's suffrage bill.
 This attempt gained a majority in both houses of the legislature but not the required two-thirds to send it to the state voters as a referendum to change the state constitution.
 Ritchie also attended the march in Washington D.C.
 As she told the story to a reporter several years later, she remembered that when the men in the crowds saw the West Virginia women's banner, they started calling them “'coal diggers,' and 'snake hunters' as well as other names."

 In fall 1916, Ritchie again took the lead in Fairmont to try to push a suffrage bill through the legislature, but by then the anti-suffragist contingent was in full force.
 A referendum to change the state constitution went to the voters, and the suffrage amendment was defeated in a landslide.

-In February 1920 Governor John J. Cornwell called a special session of the legislature, ostensibly to debate a new tax bill but included on the agenda ratification of the new federal amendment for woman suffrage recently passed by Congress.
+In February 1920, Governor John J. Cornwell called a special session of the legislature, ostensibly to debate a new tax bill but included on the agenda ratification of the new federal amendment for woman suffrage recently passed by Congress.
 Ritchie, serving as an officer in the Fairmont Woman's Club, signed up as a member of the WVESA's State Advisory Committee to support Lenna Lowe Yost's Ratification Committee as they lobbied the legislators one-on-one to vote to ratify the Susan B. Anthony Amendment.
 On March 10 both houses had approved the ratification bill, and West Virginia became the thirty-fourth of the thirty-six states needed for ratification of the Nineteenth Amendment to the United States Constitution.

 Illness and death

-By the fall of 1918, Ritchie was working as a librarian at the Fairmont City Library.
+By fall 1918, Ritchie was working as a librarian at the Fairmont City Library.
 She stopped working in 1920 when the library shut down, and for the 1930 Census she identified herself as keeping house, as her husband was by then working as the county assessor.

-She died in the Warren State Hospital in Conewango, Pennsylvania from complications of cancer on October 4, 1939.
+She died in the Warren State Hospital, in North Warren, Pennsylvania, on October 4, 1939, aged 75, of cancer.